This post and its photos may contain affiliate links, view our disclosure policy.

 Kindness is an important social skill (you may not have thought of) that plays a huge role in creating a positive environment for all.

-When our kids first reaction is kindness, they are better able to share, work together, express differing opinions, regulate when upset and help others in need.
+When our kid’s first reaction is kindness, they can better share, work together, express differing opinions, regulate when upset, and help others in need.

 But here’s the good news: